huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

     `<template id="#Dustinhost"><style> span { font-family: 'Arial' } </style><content></content> <span>World</span></template>`
     you will be given the display **Hi World**.
 Also only the span tags within the `<template>` tags are affected by the style.
-    * If you are interested in a more indepth view into Shadow DOM you should check out this article [here][shadow-dom].
+    * If you are interested in a more in-depth view into Shadow DOM you should check out this article [here][shadow-dom].
   + You might ask why are we then using ng-content instead of just content tags, which would be a great question.
 Because very few browsers currently support Shadow DOM, Angular 2 provides three forms of Shadow DOM encapsulation.
 If you don't use the default encapsulation you would need to define in the `@Component` metadata the property **encapsulation** of one of the following
     * ViewEncapsulation.None - This takes away Shadow DOM and provides no encapsulation.
     * ViewEncapsulation.Emulated - This is the default.
 It does not use true Shadow DOM.
 However it does provide style encapsulation emulation.
 This inserts style in the main header.
-To provide the encapsolution it adds attributes to the style's name and therefor makes it unique to each component.
+To provide the encapsulation it adds attributes to the style's name and therefor makes it unique to each component.
 This provides basically what real Shadow DOM provides but is a work around for browsers not up to standards.
     * ViewEncapsulation.Native - This uses real Shadow DOM.